astr0n8t/ctfd-k8s-challenge/README.md

 # ctfd-k8s-challenge

 A Kubernetes challenge type plugin for CTFd

 This plugin provides three new challenge types for CTFd: k8s-tcp, k8s-web, and k8s-random-port.

-Each type allows for an on-demand, per-user (or team!) challenge instance that is deployed in Kubernetes and available immediately (usually) externally.
+Each type allows for an on-demand, per user (or team) challenge instances that are deployed in Kubernetes and available externally immediately (*usually*).

 ## Motivation